STAND. COM. REP. NO. 563

 RE: H.B.
 No. 1586

 Honorable Scott K. Saiki

 Thirtieth State Legislature

 State of Hawaii

-Your Committee on Judiciary, to which was referred H.B.
-No. 124 entitled:
+Your Committees on Energy & Environmental Protection, Labor & Public Employment, and Economic Development & Business, to which was referred H.B.
+No. 1586 entitled:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 124, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 124, H.D.
-1, and be referred to the Committee on Finance.
+As affirmed by the records of votes of the members of your Committees on Energy & Environmental Protection, Labor & Public Employment, and Economic Development & Business that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1586, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1586, H.D.
+1, and be referred to your Committee on Finance.